 It’s no secret that people located throughout the United States love their pets.
 It’s also not a secret that American pet owners are willing to spend money on their furry, scaly, winged and aquatic family members.

-According to an annual report prepared by the American Pet Products Association, pet parents in the U.S. spent an estimated total of $69.36 billion on their pets in 2017.
-Of that combined total, about $6.11 billion went to pet services like grooming.
+According to an annual report prepared by the American Pet Products Association, pet parents in the U.S. spent over $95 billion on their pets in 2019.
+Of that combined total, about $10.3 billion went to pet services like grooming.

 A survey of 2,000 dog and cat owners conducted by VIP Petcare revealed that pet owners spend an average of $2,260 on their pets in just one year.
 With a typical pet owner spending $323 on their pet’s clothing and grooming every year, more than 10 percent of an owner’s average annual pet expenditures may be devoted to their pet’s wardrobe and grooming alone.